 Investing is no longer confined to the borders of a country.
 One can now invest across borders with international trading accounts.
 One of the first choices while diversifying one’s portfolio geographically is the US Stock Market.
-She is one of the most developed countries and is home to global multinationals and technological giants.
+It is one of the most developed countries and is home to global multinationals and technological giants.
 Moreover, the US Stock Market has a very low correlation to the Indian Stock Market, making it an attractive alternative for investing.
 However, before investing in the US Stocks market, there are certain things to consider.
-This article covers why to invest in the US Stock Market and the points to consider before investing in US stocks.
+This article covers why to invest in the US Stock Market and the points to consider before you invest in US stocks from India.

 The US Stock Market has an extensive list of opportunities to invest in.
 The market is not just limited to shares, bonds, derivatives but also has financial securities that aren’t present in the Indian market.
 Following are the reasons why one should consider investing in the US Stock Market.

 India has major multinationals, but it isn’t home to the best companies in the world.
 The US Stock Market allows investors to invest in Microsoft, Google, Apple, Facebook, and Netflix shares.
 All these companies’ shares aren’t listed on Indian stock exchanges.
 Hence investing in the US Stock Market will give access to investing in these companies.

 Diversifying across asset classes will help spread out the risk of investing.
 However, the portfolio is still prone to countrywide political risks and economic risks.
 Any negative change in the country’s GDP and economic policies and conditions will put the investment portfolio at risk.
 Investing overseas will help diversify the geographical risk in the portfolio.
 Hence, investors can reduce the impact of domestic factors on their portfolio.